rpelke/CIM-E/README.md

     ./scripts/benchmark.bash adc
     ```

-1. Native build of the simulator (not recommended):
+1. Native build of the simulator (for development only):

     ```bash
     python3 -m venv .venv